SMW-Editor/smw-editor/README.md

-# New Super Mario World Editor
+# SMW Editor

-NSMWE aims to become an open-source, multi-platform, modern alternative to Lunar Magic bundled with many more tools for SMW romhacking.
+SMW Editor aims to become an open-source, multi-platform, modern alternative to Lunar Magic bundled with many more tools for SMW romhacking.

 This project is in a very early stage of development, currently far from anything